-Now that you have purchased a new gazebo, the first thing you must do is learn how it is set up and dismantled.
-In this how to guide let the BCF'ing experts explain the process and help you to make the most of your new gazebo.
-We will also run through how to keep your gazebo secure and some handy hints on gazebo maintenance for extending the life expectancy of your sun shelter.
+Now that you've purchased a new gazebo, the first thing you need to do is learn how it's set up and dismantled.
+In this how-to guide let the BCFing experts explain the process and help you to make the most of your new gazebo.
+We'll also run through how to keep your gazebo secure and some handy hints on gazebo maintenance for extending the life expectancy of your sun shelter or beach shade.

 The process of setting up or erecting a gazebo is a straightforward task and one that becomes easier the more practice you have, but when you are trying it for the first time you may find it daunting.
-It is important that the correct steps are taken to ensure the gazebo goes up easily and prevents any damage.
-To make the process even easier we recommend at least 2 people assist in the assembly.
-As it is not advised to use your gazebo during weather conditions such as strong wind and heavy rain, we also recommend assessing the conditions to identify if it is suitable before you begin, then ensure the pegs you have are capable of keeping the unit secure, this will help to eliminate the risk of injury to yourself and others while also preventing damage to the gazebo.
+It's important that the correct steps are taken to ensure the gazebo goes up easily and prevents any damage.
+To make the process even easier, we recommend at least 2 people assist in the assembly.
+As it's not advised to use your gazebo during weather conditions such as strong wind or heavy rain, we also recommend assessing the conditions to identify if it's suitable before you begin, and then ensure the pegs you have are capable of keeping the unit secure – this will help to eliminate the risk of injury to yourself and others while also preventing damage to the gazebo.

-Choosing an appropriate location is the first step, before you even touch your gazebo.
-Look for an even space free from obstacles and trip hazards, use a shovel if need be to flatten the area.
-It can also be helpful to lay the parts in order to ensure everything is easily accessible, most gazebos also come standard with an instruction manual with detailed images.
+Before you even touch your gazebo, it's important to choose an appropriate location for it.
+Look for an even space free from obstacles and trip hazards, and use a shovel if need be to flatten the area.
+It can also be helpful to lay the parts in order to ensure everything is easily accessible.
+Most gazebos also come standard with a handy instruction manual complete with detailed images.

 Unfold the frame

 Begin by getting each person to stand on opposite corners of the gazebo and firmly grasp a leg each.
 Slightly lift the frame off the ground and slowly take a few steps backwards, stopping at full arm's length when the frame is partially opened.
 Do not completely open the gazebo frame as it will make it harder to fit the canopy.

 Set up canopy